-The automatic space selector drive chain (item 1, fig. 22) is tensioned by loosening the hydraulic motor mounting bolts (x2), rotating the motor in the bottom slot, and then retightening the bolts.
+The automatic space selector drive chain (item 1, fig. 22) is tensioned by loosening the hydraulic motor mounting bolts (x2) and then adjusting the motor adjuster screw (item 2, fig. 22) behind the plate to rotate the motor in the bottom slot.
+Finally, retighten the bolts.